Local Invariant Structures in the Dynamics of Capillary Water Jet: Mild Growth and Center Invariant Set

 Since $\R_\Ext: H^s_x\to H^{s+s_0-2}_x, s\geq s_0$ is smooth by \ref{Ext2}, we find that given any $f\in E_\disp$, the mapping $\mathcal{I}(g,f)$ in (\ref{Eq_Initial_Center'}) is a continuous map defined for $g\in E_\st\oplus E_\unst$, satisfying

-If we take $\varepsilon_0\ll1$, we can make sure that
+If we take $\delta_0\ll1$, we can make sure that

-maps the closed ball $\{g\in E_\st\oplus E_\unst:\|g\|_{L^2}\leq \varepsilon_0\}$ to itself continuously.
+maps the closed ball $\{g\in E_\st\oplus E_\unst:\|g\|_{L^2}\leq \delta_0\}$ to itself continuously.

-Recall that the hyperbolic subspace $E_\st\oplus E_\unst$ is finite-dimensional.
+Recall that in the periodic boundary case, the hyperbolic subspace $E_\st\oplus E_\unst$ is finite-dimensional.
 By the Brouwer fixed point theorem, the equation (\ref{Eq_Initial_Center'}) then has a non-void close set of solutions.
 The estimate (\ref{I(g,f)}) shows that this solution set must be contained in the even smaller ball

-Using Lemma~\ref{Lem_Center}, we conclude from these arguments the following: \begin{proposition} Fix $s_1\geq s_0+3/2$ and $\varepsilon_0$ small enough, depending only on $s_1$.
+Using Lemma~\ref{Lem_Center}, we conclude from these arguments the following: \begin{proposition} Fix $s_1\geq s_0+3/2$ and $\delta_0$ small enough, depending only on $s_1$.
 Given any $f\in E_\disp\cap H^{s_1}$, there is a non-void close subset

 such that if $g\in \mathfrak{F}(f)$, then $u(t)=\xS(t;g+f)\in C^0_{t;\loc}H^{s_1}_x$ is a solution of the integral equation (\ref{Int_Eq_Center}) with $\proj_\disp u(0)=f$. \end{proposition}

 With the \emph{close set-valued mapping} $\mathfrak{F}$ given by Proposition~\ref{Brouwer_Set}, let us then consider the set